mozilla/fxa/README.md

 ### Documentation

-The [Firefox Ecosystem Platform](https://mozilla.github.io/ecosystem-platform/) serves as a documentation hub for Firefox Accounts and Subscription Platform.
+The [Firefox Ecosystem Platform](https://mozilla.github.io/ecosystem-platform/) serves as a documentation hub for Mozilla Accounts and Subscription Platform.